-Management Board members as at the end of 2021 were:
+Management Board members as at the end of 2022 were:

 - Bodgan Benczak Chairman of the Management Board

-- Ingrida Kirse Management Board member

 - Maciej Szyszko Management Board member

 - Marek Ratnik Management Board member.

 - Tadas Dovbyšas Management Board member

-The roles and responsibilities of the members of the Management Board until 31.12.2021 were as follows:
+The roles and responsibilities of the members of the Management Board until 31.12.2022 were as follows:

-- Chairman of the Management Board (CEO) Bogdan Benczak is responsible for the following departments: corporate communication and marketing, corporate development and strategy, HR and office administration, legal and compliance, claims, information security, fraud management.
-He is also managing Director of ERGO Life Insurance SE. - Member of the Management Board (CUO Life/ Health) Ingrida Kirse is responsible for life, health insurance operations (UW, product development, pricing and reinsurance, contract management, AML) in the Baltics.
-She also is a branch manager of ERGO Insurance SE and Life Insurance SE branch in Latvia.

-- Member of the Management Board (CDO) Tadas Dovbyšas is responsible for sales (distribution) in ERGO Insurance SE and ERGO Life Insurance SE in the Baltics.
+- Chairman of the Management Board (CEO) Bogdan Benczak is responsible for the following departments: corporate communication and marketing, corporate development and strategy, HR and office administration, legal and compliance, claims, fraud management.
+He is also managing Director of ERGO Life Insurance SE.
+On temporary basis also responsible for life, health insurance operations (underwriting, product development, pricing and reinsurance, AML) in the Baltics.
+He is currently also a branch manager of ERGO Insurance SE and ERGO Life Insurance SE branch offices in Latvia. - Member of the Management Board (CDO) Tadas Dovbyšas is responsible for sales (distribution) in ERGO Insurance SE and ERGO Life Insurance SE in the Baltics.
 He is also a branch manager of ERGO Insurance SE branch in Lithuania. - Member of the Management (COO) Board Marek Ratnik is responsible for P&C insurance operations in the Baltics (UW, product development, pricing and reinsurance, contract management).
 He is also a branch manager of ERGO Life Insurance SE branch in Estonia. - Member of the Management Board (CFO) Maciej Szyszko is responsible for accounting, planning and controlling, actuarial, risk management, investments, procurement, IT in the Baltics.